 Under the “Basic Info tab include a similar statement in the Description – pre-assigned box:

-“To be considered for this activity you are required to complete the Volunteer OHS Orientation, if you have not already, and review the Volunteer Hazard Assessment for this activity.
+“To be considered for this activity pleasereview the Hazard Assessment for this activity.
 This document will be presented to you for signature before starting to volunteer for us.”

 (Include a link to the previously prepared Hazard Assessment).